Black Elk Speaks: Adaptation

-The book was adapted into a play by Christopher Sergel, John G. Neihardt's Black Elk Speaks, in the 1970s where it was staged by the Folger Theatre in Washington, D.C. and then taken on a national tour in 1978, and later restaged in 1992 with a revised version.
+The book was adapted into a play by Christopher Sergel, John G. Neihardt's Black Elk Speaks, in the 1970s where it was staged by the Folger Theatre in Washington, D.C., and then taken on a national tour in 1978, and later restaged in 1992 with a revised version.
+One staging of the play was presented by the American Indian Theater Company at the Tulsa Performing Arts Center on April 19, 1984, starring David Carradine as Black Elk and Will Sampson as Red Cloud.
+This performance was also the first paid acting role for Wes Studi.